JoeTessier/fast2_documentation/docs/components/worker.md

 broker.embeddedworker.max.memory=1G
 ```

+### Queues management

-Workers have to be declared queues for them to process the punnets stored in these sames _queues_.
+Queues have to be declared to the workers for them to process the punnets stored in these sames _queues_.

+The queues names will also be declared in the tasks configuration panel, so the only worker in charge of executing a task with a defined queue will be the worker whose queue regex matched this very queue.

 In order to have specific worker tied to particular queues, the configuration needs to be updated here: